cflem/BallotBB/plans.md

 * both manual and automatic
 * reputation threshold
 * lose more reputation if removed
+* semi-AI makes easier or harder to get removed
+  * based on previous experience
+  * looks at words

 ## Discipline Users
 * warning and ban